mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 - State refer to things like my table, my waiter, next in queue as well as a guests available funds and whose ordered what.
 - Transitions refers to things like seating, ordering, serving, eating.
 - Structure refers to the permanent properties of the process.
-What this demonstrates is that behaviour modelling was at the core of object oriented programming.
+This demonstrates is that behaviour modelling was at the core of object oriented programming.

-When we ha high level perspective on a domain we will find two archetypes of objects; the object that do interesting things and the objects that describe and define things.
+When we observe a system such as Cafe' Objecte we see it contain object that do interesting things (waiter, guest, gatekeeper, cashier) and objects that describe and define things (menus, food, bills, tables).
 The first group is about dynamic domain modelling, asking questions about who does what and when.
 The second group relates to structural complexity and are addressed by entities and value objects.

-The objects that does interesting things are best understood as agents and the suggestion is to call them that.
-Agent's comes with four levels of behavioural capabilities.
+The objects that does interesting things are best understood and modelled as agents and the suggestion is to call them that.
+To classify an agents cognitive and behavioral capability we can use the following stack model:

 - Simple behaviour represented by memoryless functions such as calculating the square root or reading a measurement.
 - State driven behaviour, typically built from finite state machines (value objects).
 - Continous behaviour found in digital filters, mathematical control systems, fuzzy ogic and neural networks, behaviour where the memory of historical events play a central role in the agents decision making process.
 - Reasoning based behaviour implemented using cognitive architectures such as BDI and Soar.

-Independent of an agents cognitive capability can the behavioral modelling be framed by asking the following questions; who does what?
-What are the tasks to be performed?
-What triggers the agent to perform a certain task?
-What is the outcome from a task?
+Behavioral modelling starts with the tasking and event model: What are the tasks to be performed?
+What event triggers the need for a certain task?
+What is the intended outcome from a task?
 What messages are sent and who are the recievers?
-What we build by asking thee questions is a tasking model (Douglas).
-What we often end up with is agents that have roles such as controllers, planners, observers, workers or sensors.
-By revistiong Cafe' Objecta it should be clear that waiter and guest are agents with state driven behavoiur that responds to events in the resturant.
+Who performs the task?
+What events are created by executing tasks?

-When developing a tasking model there is two things to be aware of: firstly, what tasks will be performed concurrently and will they fight for the same resource?
-If yes, than we have race conditions and possible deadlocks.
-That leaves us with the art of concurrent programming.
-Secondly, if there are tasks with time budgets i.e. tasks must be completed within given time windows we are working in the world of real-time systems.
-I mention this since smart phones with a multicore CPU require skills in concurrent programming and with IoT the real-time world converges with the traditional back office.
+When developing a tasking and event model there is two vital factors to consider: firstly, what tasks will be performed concurrently and will they compete for the same resource?
+If yes, than we are heading toward race conditions and possible deadlocks in the realm of concurrent programming.
+Secondly, if there are tasks with time budgets i.e. tasks must be completed within given time windows we are in the realm of real-time systems.

 To sum up.
 Dynamic domain modelling must become a first class citizen of domain-driven design, and to support that new citizen we need three new concepts:

 - Agents as representatives of domain processes, controllers, observers, sensors and planners.
-- Events capturing the occurrences of something that happens in the domain (Vernon).
+- Events capturing the triggers for a task to be performed
-- Tasks capturing the work to be performed by the process controller as response to a domain event.
+- Tasks capturing the work to be performed by the agents.

 The internal substance and structure of objects that does interesting things can be complicated.
 Think of the domain model of an iPhone war game with its concurrency.